-The nature and extent of analytes in soil has been identified in the RI (URS 2003) and the RI Addendum (URS 2007a).
-Detected parameters in soil included VOC, SVOCs, PCBs and metals.
-Table 1 summarizes the detected concentrations of analytes, and Figure 4 shows the soil sample locations.
-Note that during excavations to remove buried piping and associated features, and also during investigative test trenching, some of the soils represented by these samples were removed and disposed of off-site.
-As discussed in Section 3.0, contaminants in soil do not represent an unacceptable risk to human health and the environment.
+The nature and extent of analytes in soil has been identified in the RI (URS 2003) and the RI Addendum (URS 2007).
+Detected parameters in soil included VOCs, SVOCs, PCBs and metals.
+Sample locations are shown on Figure 4.
+Note that during excavations to remove buried piping and associated features, and also during investigative test trenching, some of the soils represented by these samples was removed and disposed of off-site.